 - Sores that are slow to heal

-Rarely, a person may be diagnosed with type 2 diabetes after presenting to the hospital in a diabetic coma.
+Rarely, a person may be diagnosed with type 2 diabetes after falling into a diabetic coma.

-For more detail, see WebMD's article Type 2 Diabetes Symptoms.
+For more detail, see Type 2 Diabetes Symptoms.

 How Is Type 2 Diabetes Diagnosed?

-To diagnose type 2 diabetes, your health care provider will first check for abnormalities in your blood (high blood glucose level) during a random fasting blood test or through a screening test known as the 2 hour glucose tolerance test.
-Or you may get a blood test called a hemoglobin A1C that reflects your average blood sugar for the past 2 to 3 days.
-In addition, he or she may look for glucose or ketone bodies in your urine.
+To diagnose type 2 diabetes, your doctor will first check for abnormalities in your blood (high blood glucose level) during a random fasting blood test or through a screening test known as the 2-hour glucose tolerance test.
+Or you may get a blood test called a hemoglobin A1c that shows your average blood sugar for the past 2 to 3 months.
+Also, he or she may look for glucose or ketones in your urine.

 Complications Associated With Type 2 Diabetes

-If your type 2 diabetes isn't well controlled, there are a number of serious or life-threatening problems you may experience, including:
+If your type 2 diabetes isn't well controlled, there are a number of serious or life-threatening problems you may have, including:

 .
-People with type 2 diabetes may already have abnormalities in the eyes related to the development of diabetes.
-Over time more and more people who initially do not have eye problems related to the disease will develop some form of eye problem.
-It is important to control not only sugars but blood pressure and cholesterol to prevent progression of eye disease.
-Fortunately, the vision loss isn't significant in most.
+People with type 2 diabetes may already have eye problems related to diabetes.
+Over time, more and more people who initially do not have eye problems related to the disease will develop some form of eye problem.
+It is important to control not only blood sugar but also blood pressure and cholesterol to prevent eye disease from getting worse.
+Fortunately, the eye problems aren't bad in most people.

 .
-The risk of kidney disease increases over time, meaning the longer you have diabetes the greater your risk.
-This complication carries significant risk of serious kidney failure if not diagnosed and treated early.
+The risk of kidney disease gets worse over time, meaning the longer you have diabetes, the greater your risk.
+If not caught early, kidney damage can lead to kidney failure.

 Poor blood circulation and nerve damage.

-Damage to the blood vessels can lead to increased risk of stroke and heart attack as well as peripheral artery disease.
-Damage to nerves and hardening of the arteries leads to decreased sensation and poor blood circulation in the feet.
-This can lead to increased infections and an increased risk of ulcers which heal poorly and can in turn significantly raises the risk of amputation.
+Damage to the blood vessels can lead to a higher risk of stroke and heart attack as well as peripheral artery disease.
+Damage to nerves and hardening of the arteries leads to worse sensation and poor blood circulation in the feet.
+This can lead to more infections and a higher risk of skin ulcers, which significantly raise the risk of amputation.
 Damage to nerves may also lead to digestive problems, such as nausea, vomiting, and diarrhea.